-The Grand Coulee Dam in Washington has the most electricity generation capacity of any electric power plant in the United States, at 7,079 net megawatts.
-The Palo Verde nuclear power plant in Arizona ranks second in the nation with a capacity of 3,937 net megawatts.
-Nuclear plants are able to use more of their capacity on an annual basis than hydropower facilities.
-In 2013, Grand Coulee generated more than 21,073 gigawatthours of electricity, while Palo Verde generated more than 31,431 gigawatthours.
+The Grand Coulee Dam in Washington has the most electricity generation capacity of any electric power plant in the United States, at 7,079 megawatts (MW) net summer capacity.
+The Palo Verde nuclear power plant in Arizona ranks second in the nation with a capacity of 3,937 MW.
+Nuclear plants use more of their capacity on an annual basis than hydropower facilities.
+In 2016, Grand Coulee generated about 19 million megawatthours of electricity, while Palo Verde generated about 32 million megawatthours.

-There are 30 states with at least 1 commercial nuclear reactor
+Thirty states have at least one commercial nuclear reactor

-Most of the commercial reactors in the United States are located east of the Mississippi River.
-Illinois has the largest number of commercial reactors (11) and the largest nuclear capacity.
-The largest reactor in the United States, with a capacity of more than 1,350 net megawatts, is the Grand Gulf Nuclear Station, located in Port Gibson, Mississippi.
-The smallest reactor, with a capacity of 478 net megawatts, is at Fort Calhoun, Nebraska.
+Illinois has the largest number of commercial reactors (11) and, as of December 31, 2016, had the largest nuclear net summer electricity generation capacity at about 11,590 megawatts (MW).
+The largest reactor in the United States, with a capacity of about 1,400 MW, is the Grand Gulf Nuclear Station, located in Port Gibson, Mississippi.
+The smallest reactor, with a capacity of 478 MW, is at Fort Calhoun, Nebraska.

 Many plants have more than one reactor

 The term power plant refers to an entire facility.
-A power plant may contain nuclear as well as non-nuclear electric generating units.
-Each nuclear reactor located at a commercial nuclear power plant is unique with its own personnel and equipment.
-The reactor provides heat to make steam, which drives a turbine and in turn drives the generator that produces electricity.
+A power plant may contain nuclear as well as non-nuclear electricity generating units.
+Each nuclear reactor located at a commercial nuclear power plant is unique and has its own personnel and equipment.
+The reactor provides heat to make steam, which drives a turbine and, in turn, drives the generator that produces electricity.

-Thirty-five U.S. nuclear power plants have at least two reactors.
-Although some foreign nuclear power plants have as many as eight reactors, only three U.S. plants have more than two operational reactors: Palo Verde Nuclear Generating Station in Arizona, Browns Ferry Nuclear Power Plant in Alabama, and Oconee Nuclear Station in South Carolina.
+Thirty-six U.S. nuclear power plants have at least two reactors.
+Although some foreign nuclear power plants have as many as eight reactors, only three U.S. nuclear power plants have more than two operational reactors: Palo Verde Nuclear Generating Station in Arizona, Browns Ferry Nuclear Power Plant in Alabama, and Oconee Nuclear Station in South Carolina.

 Nuclear power plants are generally used more intensively than other power plants

-For cost and technical reasons, nuclear power plants are generally used more intensively than coal unit or natural gas units (see capacity figure at right).
-In 2014, the nuclear share of total U.S. electricity generating capacity was 9%, while the nuclear share of total electricity generation was 19%.
+For cost and technical reasons, nuclear power plants are generally used more intensively than coal units or natural gas units (see capacity figure at right).
+In 2016, the nuclear share of total U.S. electricity generating capacity was 9%, while the nuclear share of total electricity generation was about 20%.

 Recent U.S. nuclear construction activity

 In February 2012, the U.S. Nuclear Regulatory Commission (NRC) voted to approve Southern Company's application to build and operate two new reactors, Units 3 and 4, at its Vogtle plant in Georgia.
-The Vogtle reactors are the first reactors to receive construction approval in more than 30 years.
-See related Today in Energy article, March 5, 2012.
+The Vogtle reactors are the first new reactors to receive construction approval in more than 30 years.
 In March 2012, the NRC voted to approve South Carolina Electric & Gas Company's application to build and operate two new reactors, Units 2 and 3, at its Virgil C. Summer plant in South Carolina.

 When will new reactors in the United States come online?

-Although four nuclear reactors were retired in 2013 and one was retired in 2014, nuclear capacity at the end of 2014 was about the same as nuclear capacity in 2002, when there were 104 operating reactors.
-Power plant modifications to increase capacity (called uprates) at existing power plants have made it possible to maintain the same nuclear capacity.
+Although four nuclear reactors were retired in 2013 and one was retired in 2014, leaving 99 operating reactors in the United States, nuclear generation capacity at the end of 2016 was about the same as nuclear capacity in 2003, when the United States had 104 operating reactors.
+Power plant modifications to increase capacity (uprates) at existing power plants have made it possible to maintain the same nuclear capacity.
 These uprates, combined with high capacity utilization rates, have allowed nuclear power to consistently maintain a share of about 20% of total annual U.S. electricity output since 1990.
-With many nuclear plants operating at or near capacity, maintaining the current share will depend on new reactors being built, as electricity demand increases.
-Five new reactors (Watts Bar Unit 2, Vogtle Units 3 and 4, and Summer Units 2 and 3) are expected to come online between 2015 and 2020.
+With many nuclear plants operating at or near capacity, maintaining the current share will depend on new reactors being built as electricity demand increases.

-As of November 2014, there were about 20 applications for new reactors in various stages of review by the NRC.
-It is unknown how many of these reactors will be built.
+As of January 2017, the NRC had about 10 applications for new reactors in various stages of review.
 The NRC application review process can take up to five years to complete.
-Under current licensing regulations, a company that seeks to build a new reactor can use off-the-shelf reactor designs that have previously been approved and certified by the NRC.
-Issuance of a design certification by the NRC is independent of applications to construct or operate a new nuclear power plant.
-When the utility uses an NRC-certified reactor design, safety issues related to the design have been resolved, and the focus of the NRC's review is the quality of construction.
+Under current licensing regulations, a company that seeks to build a new reactor can use off-the-shelf reactor designs that the NRC has previously approved.
+The design certification the NRC issues is independent of approvals of applications to construct or operate a new nuclear power plant.
+When the applicant uses an NRC-certified reactor design, that means that all safety issues related to the design have been resolved, and the focus of the NRC's review is the quality of construction.
 Construction of a nuclear power plant may take five years or more.
-EIA projects that new nuclear electricity generation capacity will be added through 2040, but that capacity retirements and derates will result in only a small net increase in generation capacity from nuclear power by 2040.